peterzieba/5Vpld/README.md

 # Overview
-This repository centers around modern workflows for Atmel (Now Microchip) 5V GAL PLD and CPLD parts.
+This repository centers around modern/Linux workflows for Atmel (Now Microchip) 5V GAL PLD and CPLD parts.

 These parts are still active and highly worth considering wherever prototyping and 5V logic are a requirement.
 They can easily replace large numbers of TTL/CMOS logic gates and can be reprogrammed many times.
 Finally, the DIP parts are easy to solder, and the PLCC parts can be placed into a through-hole socket.

-Ignored or briefly mentioned are parts which are NRND or inactive.
+Ignored or briefly mentioned are parts which are NRND, inactive, or related parts which are 3.3V devices.
+For these situations, there are likely better choices.

 This repository aims to make it easier to work with the following parts:
 * GAL Devices: ATF16V8, ATF22V10 (Require an EPROM Programmer)
   * Part number convention seems to be: "number of inputs" V "number of outputs/macrocells".
 * CPLD Devices (JTAG Programmable): ATF1502AS (32 macrocell), ATF1504AS (64 macrocell), ATF1508AS (128 macrocells)
-  * The devices ending in AS are commonly available.
+  * The devices ending in AS and ASL are considered here.
+Both are active, however, ASL parts seem to be difficult to obtain.
-  * The BE devices not covered here as they seem to be difficult to obtain and somewhat different.
+  * The BE and ASV devices not covered here as they seem to be difficult to obtain and are not 5V devices.
+If you need 3.3V or lower, there are probably other parts suited to your needs.
   * Available in TQFP, PLCC, PQFP variants.
 PLCCs can be placed in through-hole sockets.
 <details>
 <summary>Expand here for details on how all of these compare to FPGAs</summary>